top of page

 Search

-Acquisition of U.S. Citizenship by Children Born Abroad
+Navigating U.S. Citizenship for Children Born Abroad Through Parents and Grandparents

 If your parents are U.S. citizens residing outside of the United States or if you are a U.S. citizen interested in bringing your children to live with you in the U.S., this article will provide you with a short review of U.S. citizenship acquisition laws and will answer some common questions on this subject.